MySQL HeatWave User Guide

 glob pattern.

-Review additional examples that use URIs to load data automatically or manually.
+Review additional examples that use URIs to create external tables using Auto Parallel Load or manually.

 resource